 From Chris Goss, “Knights of the Battle of Britain: Luftwaffe Aircrew awarded the Knight’s Cross in 1940″:

 “At 2215 hours on 19 November 1940, while engaged in an attack on Birmingham, [von Schwerin’s] Heinkel He 111 H-5, Werk Nummer 3539, coded 1H+AH, hit two balloon cables in quick succession near Barking in Essex.

 This collision ripped off the starboard wing and the bomber crashed on Becton Marshes, killing von Schwerin, his Staffelkapitän, Oberleutnant Hunno Philipps (B), Oberfeldwebel Heinz Göhler (BF), Oberfeldwebel Fritz Gundlack (BM) and Stabsarzt Dr Albert Leuchtenberg.

 All are buried at Cannock Chase Germany Military Cemetery.”

 As can be seen in the photographs above, Kurt had won the Iron Cross, first and second class – the EK 1 is visible on the breast pocket of his uniform, while the ribbon of the EK 2 is visible in a second photograph, attached to a buttonhole of the uniform.
 Below the EK 1 is the “Beobachterabzeichen”, a badge that identified Kurt as “Beobachter” or observer, the latter being the same term that was used for RAF navigators.
 This is an enlarged detail of his uniform, and a more detailed view of the same badge.

-It is interesting to compare the ornate Beobachterabzeichen to the very simple badge worn by an RAF navigator; below is Dudley Archer’s uniform (582 Squadron), with observer brevet, decorations and Pathfinder badge.
+It is interesting to compare the ornate Beobachterabzeichen to the very simple cloth badge – a single wing with the letter ‘O’. worn by an RAF navigator.
+Below is Dudley Archer’s uniform (582 Squadron), with observer brevet, decorations, and Pathfinder badge.